What It’s Like to Be the Custodian of Johnson & Johnson's Over 135-Year History

 And so began Gurowitz’s long career at Johnson & Johnson.
 She held a number of positions—from Corporate Television Producer to Manager of Corporate Communications—before landing the title she holds today: Chief Historian, a role she's had since 2013.

-In honor of her start at the company 35 years ago this month, we caught up with the keeper of the Johnson & Johnson story and self-proclaimed “massive history nerd” at her office in the Powerhouse, the oldest building at the company’s world headquarters in New Brunswick, New Jersey, which once housed the electric generators that powered all of its manufacturing.
+For Women's History Month, we caught up with the keeper of the Johnson & Johnson story and self-proclaimed “massive history nerd” at her office in the Powerhouse, the oldest building at the company’s world headquarters in New Brunswick, New Jersey, which once housed the electric generators that powered all of its manufacturing.

 It’s my responsibility to …